 If you are travelling on the A9 motorway from the south toward Voralpenkreuz (A1) near Rottenmann, you cannot miss the castle at the top of the cliff.
 The red and white painted window shutters, defence walls and towers fit well as a movie backdrop in a Hollywood movie.
 The castle Major had not seen acts […]

-Green Lake, its setting is simply stunning.
-A green emerald surrounded by the Hochschwab Mountains and forests.
+Green Lake and its setting are stunning — a green emerald surrounded by the Hochschwab Mountains and forests.
 Consequently, the Green Lake (Grüner See) in Styria has become a very popular destination.
 During the main central European holiday period, it can be very crowded.
-Nonetheless, if you manage to visit outside peak vacation times, you can […]
+Nonetheless, if you visit outside the busiest times in the summer, […]

 In a mountain valley far north in the state of Styria you find the holiday resort Mariazell, that is particularly suitable for families.
 Whether you want a holiday to relax or participate in a range outdoor activities, you never travel far to have fun.
 Furthermore, there is also a small lake nearby where you can […]